 c) In the earlier year, Company has initiated the arbitration proceedings against Haryana Urban Development Authority (HUDA) in respect to outstanding amount of ?
 6,002.90 lakhs recoverable under a joint development agreement entered with HUDA for construction of certain roads and underpass in Gurugram, Haryana on 50:50 cost sharing basis.

-During the current year, the arbitrator has adjudicated the matter in favor of the Company vide order dated 26 July 2023.
-HUDA has challenged the order of arbitrator and filed an application under section 34 of the Arbitration and Canciliation Act, 1996 before the district judge, Panchkula.
+During the previous year, the arbitrator has adjudicated the matter in favor of the Company vide order dated 26 July 2023.
+HUDA has challenged the order of arbitrator and filed an application under section 34 of the Arbitration and Conciliation Act, 1996 before the district judge, Panchkula.

 Based on the advice of the independent legal counsels and grounds of appeal, the management has assessed that claims by the Company are as per terms of agreement entered with HUDA and based on merits of the case, there is a strong likelihood of a favorable outcome for the Company in aforesaid case.

-d) During the year, the Company has received a demand of property tax amounting to ?
-10,806.52 lakhs vide assessment order issued by New Delhi Municipal Corporation ('NDMC)' with respect to a property under the 'Build, operate and transfer' model operated by the Company.
-The Company has filed a Writ petition against the order before Hon'ble High Court, Delhi which has granted stay in this matter.
+d) During the previous year, the Company has received a demand of property tax amounting to ?
+11,631.99 lakhs vide assessment order issued by New Delhi Municipal Corporation ('NDMC)' with respect to a property under the 'Build, operate and transfer' model operated by the Company.
+The Company has filed a Writ Petition against the order before Hon'ble High Court, Delhi, which has granted stay in this matter.
+In the current year, the Company has received, similar demand order from 'NDMC' of ?
+2,243.99 lakhs with respect to other property held by the Company.
+Further, the Company had also received, a demand order from 'NDMC' of ?
+378.88 lakhs with respect to another property held by the Company.
+The Company has filed separate Writ Petitions against the demands before Hon'ble High Court, Delhi which has granted stay in these matters.

-Based on the grounds of the appeals and advice of the independent legal counsels, the management believes that there is a reasonably strong likelihood of succeeding.
-Pending the final decision on the above matter, no adjustment has been made in these standalone financial statements.
+Based on the grounds of the Writ and advice of the independent legal counsels, the management believes that there is a reasonably strong likelihood of succeeding.
+Pending the final decision on the above matters, no adjustment has been made in these standalone financial statements.

 52. SEGMENT REPORTING